tofa-project/readme/README.md

 ## Intro
 Tofa is an open source two factor authenticator (2FA) built on top of Tor, thus inheriting 2 core properties: it's anonymous and decentralized.
-Unlike other authenticators like GAuth/Authy, or traditional Email/SMS authentication with expiration links/codes, Tofa does not require third party involvment between cloud server and client.
+Tofa does not require third party involvment between cloud server and client.
 The communication is done End-To-End (E2E) between service and client ensuring the privacy of both parties.
 It can be integrated easily with onion and clearnet services.

 ## How it works
 I will not dive deep into technical aspects.
 The following scheme should offer an overall image: